MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-gen2-metrics-app.md

 * **User** - The name of the user attributed to the interactive operation.

-* **Duration** - The number of chronological seconds the interactive operation took to complete.
+* **Duration** - The number of seconds the interactive operation took to complete.

 * **CPU** - The number of CPU seconds used by the interactive operation.
 This metric contributes to determine if the capacity exceeds the total number of CPU seconds allowed for the capacity.

-* **Throttling** - The number of chronological seconds of throttling applied to this interactive operation because of the capacity being overloaded in the previous timepoint.
+* **Throttling** - The number of seconds of throttling applied to this interactive operation because of the capacity being overloaded in the previous timepoint.

 * **% Of Capacity** - Interactive CPU operations as a proportion of the overall capacity allowance.